Colorado Cottage Food Law: Food Safety Training Requirements

 Before you can start a cottage food business in Colorado, you must complete an approved food safety course.

 After you complete the course and pass the test, you earn a food handlers certificate.
+Once you pass, you can immediately download or print your certificate and card, or upgrade to receive a professionally printed copy by mail.

 You must maintain the certificate by retaking an approved food safety course like FoodSafePal’s every three years.